Can Sauna Heat Kill Head Lice? Natural Treatment Methods

 Safety

-Using a sauna to kill lice is generally safe, but excessive heat can cause scalp burns, dehydration, or discomfort.
+- Using too much heat in a sauna can harm your scalp: Using a sauna to kill lice is generally safe, but too much heat can lead to scalp burns, dehydration, or discomfort if not used carefully.

 Side Effects